viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

     :::image type="content" source="images/mcc-isp-provision-cache-node-numbered.png" alt-text="Screenshot of the Azure portal depicting the cache node configuration page of a cache node.
 This screenshot shows all of the fields you can choose to configure the cache node." lightbox="./images/mcc-isp-provision-cache-node-numbered.png":::
 -->

-1. Select Microsoft Connected Cache for Enterprise resource.
+1. Select the Microsoft Connected Cache for Enterprise resource.
 When prompted, choose the subscription, resource group, and location for the resource.
-Also, enter a name for the resource and click Review + Create.
+Then enter a name for the resource and select Review + Create.
 <!--
     :::image type="content" source="images/mcc-isp-provision-cache-node-numbered.png" alt-text="Screenshot of the Azure portal depicting the cache node configuration page of a cache node.
 This screenshot shows all of the fields you can choose to configure the cache node." lightbox="./images/mcc-isp-provision-cache-node-numbered.png":::
 -->
 1. After a few moments, you'll see a "Validation successful" message, indicating you can move onto the next step and select Create.

-1. The creation of the resource may take a few minutes.
+1. The creation of the resource might take a few minutes.
 After a successful creation, you'll see a Deployment complete page as below.
 Select Go to resource to create cache nodes.

 # [Azure CLI](#tab/cli)